armory/docs/content/en/docs/armory-admin/dinghy-enable.md

   - /docs/spinnaker/install-dinghy/
 ---

+{{< include "note-github-branch-name.md" >}}

 This guide includes:

 * Configurations for enabling Armory's Pipelines as code feature using Spinnaker Operator or Halyard
 * Settings for GitHub, GitLab, or Bitbucket/Stash webhooks to work with the Pipelines as code
+  * If you use GitHub, see [Custom branch configuration](#custom-branch-configuration) for information about how to explicitly set the branch that Pipelines as Code uses.

 ## Overview
 To get an overview of Pipelines as code, check out the [user guide]({{< ref "using-dinghy" >}}).